Design

 - problem_schemas.json — field definitions for each problem type

-Regenerate with cargo run --example export_graph and cargo run --example export_schemas.
+Generate them manually with cargo run --example export_graph and cargo run --example export_schemas when you need the raw exports locally.

 Path finding